BlueBrain/sonata-extension/source/sonata_simulation.rst

    cells                          text       Mandatory    Specify which node_set to report. sections                       text       Optional     Specify which section(s) to report – available labels are dependent on the model setup.
 To report on all sections, use the keyword "all".
 Default is "soma".
 At BBP, we currently support "soma", "axon", "dend", "apic", or "all". type                           text       Mandatory    Indicates type of data collected. "compartment", "summation", or "synapse".
 Compartment means that each compartment outputs separately in the report file.
 Summation will sum up the values from compartments to write a single value to the report (section soma) or sum up the values and leave them in each compartment (other section types).
 More on summation after the table.
-Synapse indicates that each synapse afferent to the reported cells will have a separate entry in the report. scaling                        text       Optional     For summation type reporting, specify the handling of density values: “none” disables all scaling, “area” (default) converts density to area values.
+Synapse indicates that each synapse afferent to the reported cells will have a separate entry in the report. scaling                        text       Optional     For summation type reporting, specify the handling of density values: "none" disables all scaling, "area" (default) converts density to area values.
 This makes them compatible with values from point processes such as synapses. compartments                   text       Optional     For compartment type reporting, override which compartments of a section are selected to report.
 Options are "center" or "all".
 When using "sections":"soma", default is "center", for other section options, default is "all". variable_name                  text       Mandatory    The Simulation variable to access.
 The variables available are model dependent.
 For summation type, can sum multiple variables by indicating as a comma separated strings. e.g. "ina", "ik" unit                           text       Optional     String to output as descriptive test for unit recorded.
 Not validated for correctness.